LaLunaAerial/lalunaaerial.github.io/README.md

 Fast Key:
-I am doing a room booking webiste using React.
+I am doing a room booking website using React.
 Now please scan the code in the project directory to familiar yourself with the project.